Bhashit/bhashit.github.io/_posts/2014-08-11-emacs-the-text-editor-of-the-jedi.markdown

 Yup.
 [LightTable][LightTable] is something I have been using for 3-4 months for `clojure` development; and it's pretty awesome to say the least.
 You have to see it to believe it.
 I mean, really, just take a look at the introduction video on [that site][LightTable], you _will_ be impressed.
 Not to mention that fact that it's open-source and it can be tinkered around by writing [`ClojureScript`][ClojureScript].
 And I like Clojure.

 However, the number of available plugins is still pretty low.
-While I am writing this, the plugin development API is still not available, so extending it yourself is not an option right now.
-So, until it becomes extensible, I am sticking with emacs.
-Although, I am eagerly waiting for the time when that happens. emacs is great, but it's still very old, and sometime archaic.
-LightTable has all the right ingredients to become the "next emacs": It's written in `ClojureScript`, which is a dialect of lisp; It's open source; and the lead developer, [Chris Granger][chris-granger] seems to have exactly the right kind of attitude.
-I, for one, am going to keep a close eye on the progress of that text editor.
+If a new, interesting langauge arrives, emacs is more likely to have a plugin for it than LightTable.
+I know, I _can_ write the plugin myself, and that's a great idea.
+But, before I do something about it, I need to take care of a few things at the top of my todo list.
+So, I am sticking with emacs for the time being.
+Although, LightTable has all the right ingredients to become the _next emacs_: It's written in `ClojureScript`, which is a dialect of lisp; It's open source; and the lead developer, [Chris Granger][chris-granger] seems to have exactly the right kind of attitude.

+Another difference between emacs and LightTable, and one that could also have a played a role in my selection of emacs, was the fact that emacs feels very unpolished, with lots of wires visible all around; making it look like exactly the right kind of tool for hacking around with new languages.

 ## emacs is fun